This House Has People in It: Plot

 A suburban family is viewed through security cameras placed throughout their home and monitored by a company called AB Surveillance Solutions on the day of their son, Jackson's ("Subject 4"), birthday party.
 The film is presented as found footage.
 Parents Ann ("Subject 1") and Tom ("Subject 2"), who is holding their baby, discuss their family vacation and argue in the kitchen about the defiance of their teenage daughter, Madison ("Subject 3"), as she lies prone on the floor behind them.
 As Jackson and his grandmother ("Subject 5") sit in the living room and watch TV, another man, Dennis ("Subject 6"), does handiwork in the basement beneath the kitchen.

-After trying to get her off of the floor, Tom realizes she is stuck and not moving, and neither he nor Ann know why.
+After trying to get Madison off of the floor, Tom realizes she is stuck and not moving, and neither he nor Ann know why.
 The two frantically and unsuccessfully try to pry her off of the floor as guests arrive for Jackson's birthday party.
 Jackson arrives in the kitchen and Tom asks him through tears to keep his party guests outside.
 Madison starts to sink into the floor and through the basement ceiling.
 Jackson's birthday party guests gather in the front yard without him.
 Dennis, after seeing Madison in the kitchen, runs back down to the basement with Ann and tries to push her up using a wooden plank.
 He soon goes back upstairs and starts to cut around her with a saw.

 Tom hands the baby to the grandmother, who places her on the floor and continues to watch TV as the baby crawls away.
 He goes to the basement and manically rants to Ann, then to himself, about their bond as a family being tested.
 Smoke begins to pour out of the oven and fill the house.
 In the front yard, children open Jackson's birthday presents and start to destroy them.
 Ann and Dennis grab the mattress from Jackson's bed and bring it to the basement, placing it under Madison to catch her.
-She falls into the mattress and the feed briefly cuts out before showing an empty mattress and the children in the front yard all lying prone on the ground.
-A link for AB Surveillance Solutions' website appears onscreen at the end.
+Immediately after she falls into the mattress, the video feed cuts out as the words "Out of range" flash on the screen; the audio remains uninterrupted, and Tom and Ann begin to shout and then scream in apparent terror.
+When the video feed resumes, the mattress Madison supposedly fell onto is vacant and the children in the front yard are all shown lying prone on the ground.
+Tom and Ann continue to scream until both the video and audio feeds cut out.
+"Out of range" appears again and remains onscreen, followed by the credits and a link for AB Surveillance Solutions' website.